Judgment Day (2005): Preliminary matches

 After Sunday Night Heat, the pay-per-view began with a tag team match where MNM (Joey Mercury and Johnny Nitro) (with Melina) defended the WWE Tag Team Championship against the team of Hardcore Holly and Charlie Haas.
 The match started off with Nitro and Haas in the ring.
 Haas took the advantage in the match and was able to tag in Holly.
 There was back and forth action between the two teams, as all of the superstars were able to participate in the match.
 After a Snapshot to Haas, Mercury pinned Haas, which resulted in MNM retaining the tag team titles.

-The second wrestling match on the pay-per-view was The Big Show versus Carlito, who was accompanied by Matt Morgan.
+The second wrestling match on the pay-per-view was Big Show versus Carlito, who was accompanied by Matt Morgan.
 For the duration of the match, Big Show used his body size to his advantage as he squashed, or easily and quickly performed moves on Carlito.
 The momentum changed, when Carlito gained control part way through the match.
 In the end, Big Show accidentally whipped Carlito into the referee.
 This saw Carlito hit a low blow on Big Show.
 Carlito won the match and gained the successful pinfall after Morgan delivered an F-5 to Big Show.

 The next match was a standard match for the WWE Cruiserweight Championship, in which Paul London defended the title against Chavo Guerrero.
 After back and forth action between the two, London was able to perform a 450° splash.
 London then pinned Guerrero to retain the WWE Cruiserweight title.

 The final preliminary match was Kurt Angle versus Booker T. After Booker T backed Angle into the ring ropes and executed a shoulder charge, Angle began to bleed from the mouth.
 The match saw exchange offense from both Angle and Booker T. The match came to an end when Angle attempted an Angle Slam, but Booker T grabbed Angle's leg and rolled him into a pinfall victory.